dahlb/ha_kia_hyundai/README.md

 - Isolation of Region/Brand idiosyncrasy
 - Published PyPi for all API interactions to help full python community
 - Action locks to prevent attempts to call two actions at the same time, the api doesn't support parallel actions. (feature not available for US Hyundai)
+- Tracking results of asynchronous vehicle APIs through to conclusion. (feature not available for US Hyundai)

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).